-While complementary therapies and lifestyle changes effectively improve diabetic neuropathy, yoga for diabetes neuropathy is the best treatment.
+While complementary therapies and lifestyle changes effectively improve diabetic neuropathy, yoga for diabetic neuropathy is the best treatment.
 The ones suffering from peripheral neuropathy should consider regular yoga sessions.

 Peripheral neuropathy is a kind of nerve damage that causes numbness, tingling, pain in the feet and hands and sensitivity to touch.
-It develops due to diabetes complications.
+This yoga for neurological problem develops due to diabetes complications.
 It can also cause autoimmune diseases, genetic conditions and different infections.
 Yoga for peripheral neuropathy can help you move and feel better.

 Yoga helps in improving the flow of blood to the extremities, insulin sensitivity and the body's glucose tolerance.
 Read on to know more about the best yoga exercises for peripheral neuropathy, how to get started, and how they can ease your symptoms.